plausible/website/_posts/2024-04-15-what-google-chrome’s-plan-to-phase-out-third-party-cookies-in-2024-means-for-marketers.md

 ---
 layout: post
-title: What Google Chrome’s plan to phase out third-party cookies in 2025 means for marketers
+title: What Google phasing out third-party cookies in 2025 means for marketers?
 description: After being taken down by other browsers like Firefox and Safari, third-party cookies are now being phased out by marketers’ favorite – Google Chrome.
 Here's what that means.